 A hard hat is protective equipment commonly used in industrial work settings and doesn’t necessarily have foam inserts.
 While helmet includes a built-in visor, you can attach a face shield to the hard hat with slots for additional protective attachments.

-What Are The Best Hard Hats On The Market?
+Which Are The Best Hard Hats On The Market?

 The best hard hat on my list has it all – comfort, durability, and meets national requirements.
 Check my top ten picks and you will find everything you need for your work and that matches your preferences!

 - Best Overall – MSA 454664 Standard Hard Hat

 “Lightweight, easy to adjust for a custom fit, comfortable and high protection from temperatures and debris, durable.”